Economic substance rules in the Channel Islands

 - the board of directors as a whole have the knowledge and expertise to discharge the duties of the board; and

 - minutes and other records of the company are kept at the office in that jurisdiction.

 ii) conducting CIGA in Guernsey or Jersey

 Companies are able to outsource parts of their CIGA, provided that the outsourcing is performed in and supervised from their jurisdiction in Guernsey or Jersey.
-Companies that outsource CIGA outside of their jurisdictions may risk a negative impact on meeting their substance requirements, but certain external professional advice provided from outside the jurisdiction is permitted.
+Companies should not outsource CIGA outside of their jurisdiction, but certain external professional advice provided from outside the jurisdiction is permitted.

 iii) having adequate people, business, premises and expenditure in Guernsey or Jersey